JSpeedie/ec-ftp/README.md

 make debug
 ```

-This will compile both the `ftpclient` and `ftpserver` binaries placing them in
+This will compile both the `ecftpclient` and `ecftpserver` binaries placing them in
-`ec-ftp/bin/ftpclient/` and
+`ec-ftp/bin/ecftpclient/` and
-`ec-ftp/bin/ftpserver/`, respectively.
+`ec-ftp/bin/ecftpserver/`, respectively.

 ### Running the code